ControlSystemStudio/phoebus/core/pva/TLS.md

 keytool -list -v                 -keystore ioc.p12 -storepass changeit
 ```

-It starts out as a "self-signed certificate" with matching owner and issuer.
+It starts out as a "self-signed certificate" with `myioc` as both "owner" and "issuer".
 Create a certificate signing request.
 The CSR could be sent to a commercial CA, but we sign it with our own CA.

 ```
-keytool -certreq -alias myioc -keystore ioc.p12 -storepass changeit -file myioc.csr keytool -gencert -alias myca  -keystore ca.p12  -storepass changeit -ext san=dns:myioc -infile myioc.csr -outfile myioc.cer keytool -printcert -file myioc.cer
+keytool -certreq -alias myioc -keystore ioc.p12 -storepass changeit -file myioc.csr keytool -gencert -alias myca  -keystore ca.p12  -storepass changeit -ext SubjectAlternativeName=DNS:myioc -ext KeyUsage=digitalSignature -ext ExtendedKeyUsage=serverAuth,clientAuth -infile myioc.csr -outfile myioc.cer keytool -printcert -file myioc.cer
 ```

 Import the signed certificate into the ioc keystore.
-Since `ioc.cer` is signed by 'myca', which
+Since `ioc.cer` is signed by `myca`, which
 is not a generally known CA, we will get an error "Failed to establish chain"
 unless we first import `myca.cer` to trust out local CA.